 I recommend having an equipment mise en place before you start cooking.
 Reason being that there's an element of time sensitivity once the first scoops of batter hit the iron.
 Before beginning, it's helpful to make sure of the following:

 - Prep your pizzelle press, if needed.
-Mine is electric and has non-stick grids but I still brush the grids with a neutral, high-heat oil before the first batch to prevent sticking.
+Mine is electric and has non-stick grids but I still brush the grids with a neutral, high-heat oil (like vegetable) before the first batch to prevent sticking.
 No one wants to have to clean burnt batter bits from these small crevices.

 - Set up many wire cooling racks - not just one.
 Immediately place the pizzelle on them when they're done cooking.
 This ensures they harden up flat, and the airflow on all sides prevents them from becoming soggy from steam trapped below.
 Since these anise pizzelle are about four-inches wide each, they take up a lot of space on a cooling rack.